ionic-team/getting-started-iv-vue/README.md

 }
 ```

-Let's look at this file section by section.
+Let's look at this file section by section:

 The first thing we do is define the configuration for our vault.
 The `key` gives the vault a name.
 The other properties provide a default behavior for our vault.
 As we shall see later, the configuration can be changed as we use the vault.

 We then create the vault.
 Note that we are using the `BrowserVault` class the application is running on the web.
 The `BrowserVault` allows us to continue to use our normal web-based development workflow.